 • Genetic susceptibility

 Scaling and root planing is the standard treatment for periodontal disease.
-This non-surgical deep cleaning removes tartar, plaque (biofilm), and bacteria from the tooth at and below the gumline and its roots.
-It also promotes your gum tissue's regeneration to grow back snug around your tooth.
+This non-surgical deep cleaning removes tartar, plaque (biofilm), and bacteria from the root surface of the tooth below the gumline.
+It also smooths the root surface, preventing bacteria from building up again and helping the gums reattach snugly to the tooth.

-Other surgical options for periodontal disease include bone graftings, soft tissue grafts, guided tissue regeneration, and the application of tissue-stimulating proteins.
+Other surgical options for periodontal disease include bone grafts, soft tissue grafts, guided tissue regeneration, and the application of tissue-stimulating proteins.

 How Laser Therapy Works

-After laser therapy, your mouth will need time to heal and regenerate.
+After laser periodontal therapy, your gums will need time to heal and regenerate.
 During this healing process, your gums should be infection-free and be able to tighten back up around your tooth, like a turtleneck that fits nicely around your neck!

 Note that not all dental professionals use laser therapy.
 Those who decide to treat patients with this therapy undergo training on using lasers.
 This ensures they have the proper technique and understand how to use different wavelengths correctly.